UtilityDev/Simple-python-game/README.md

-# Simple-python-game
+#Simple-python-game

-This is a simple python game made in 2 minutes.
+This is a very simple Python game made in under 2 minutes.
+I'm very new to programming so don't expect much.

+- Utility